Chow groups of conic bundles in $\mathbb P^5$ and the Generalised Bloch's conjecture: Introduction

+\begin{corollary} Suppose that we have a surface of general type $S$ with geometric genus zero and we have an involution $i$ on the surface $S$ having only finitely many fixed points.
+Suppose that there exists a very ample line bundle $L$, on the minimal desingularization of the quotient surface $S/i$ such that the following equality

+is true, here $g$ is the genus of the smooth curves in the linear system $|L|$ and $n$ is some positive integer.
+Then the involution $i_*$ acts as identity on the group $A_0(S)$. \end{corollary}

-For the proof we follow the approach of the proof for the example of K3 surfaces due to Voisin as in \cite{Voi}.
+For the proof of the above theorem and the corollary, we follow the approach of the proof for the example of K3 surfaces due to Voisin as in \cite{Voi}.
 The proof involves two steps.
-First is that we invoke the notion of finite dimensionality in the sense of Roitman as in \cite{R1} and prove that the finite dimensionality of the image of a homomorphism from $A_0(T)$ to $A_1(X)$ means that the homomorphism factors through the albanese map $A_0(T)\to Alb(T)$.
-The second step is to show that, if we have the equality as above \ref{theorem3}, then the image of the homomorphism induced by the difference of the diagonal and the graph of the involution from $A_0(T)$ to $A_1(X)$ is finite dimensional, yielding the $+1$ action of the involution on $A_1(X)$.
+First is that we invoke the notion of finite dimensionality in the sense of Roitman as in \cite{R1} and prove that the finite dimensionality of the image of a homomorphism from $A_0(T)$ to $A_1(X)$ (respectively from $A_0(S)\to A_0(S)$) implies that the homomorphism factors through the albanese map $A_0(T)\to Alb(T)$ (or $A_0(S)\to Alb(S)$ respectively).
+The second step is to show that, if we have the equality as above \ref{theorem3}, then the image of the homomorphism induced by the difference of the diagonal and the graph of the involution from $A_0(T)$ to $A_1(X)$ (or $A_0(S)\to A_0(S)$) is finite dimensional, yielding the $+1$ action of the involution on $A_1(X)$ or $A_0(S)$ respectively.

+As an implication of the above corollary we obtain the Bloch's conjecture for the Craighero-Gattazzo surface of general type with geometric genus zero, studied in \cite{CG},\cite{DW}.
+This class of surfaces, is obtained as minimal resolution of singularities of singular quintics in $\PR^3$ invariant under an involution and having four isolated, simple elliptic singular points.

 { \textbf{Acknowledgements:} The author would like to thank the hospitality of IISER-Mohali, for hosting this project.
 The author is indebted Kapil Paranjape for some useful conversations relevant to the theme of the paper.
 The author likes to thank Claire Voisin for her advice on the theme of the paper.
 The author is indebted to J.L.Colliot-Thelene, B.Poonen, and the anonymous referee for finding out a crucial mistake in the earlier version of the manuscript.}